ELEC2645/unit-2-project-template-ZiYiChen06/README.md

 2. How to Compile and Run the Program
 The program main.c needs compiling before it can run.

- In the terminal you can type gcc main.c -o main.out -lm and then ./main.out to run the new program.
+ In the terminal you can type gcc main.c funcs.c -o main.out -lm and then  ./main.out   to run the new program.

 3. Author
 Ziyi Chen